thomas-cardon/flu.x/README.md

 ## Built with
 - [NodeJS](https://nodejs.org)

-## Credits
-Thanks to my friends who gave me the idea of making this software, without them this would've not existed!

 ## Contact
 You can use [Discord](https://discordapp.com/invite/4KTJax9) to contact me, if you have issues with the app or if you want to talk about enhancements!